-The New Interpreter’s Study Bible: New Revised Standard Version with the Apocrypha.This is the premiere study Bible.
-The New Revised Standard Version is the translation that was sponsored by the National Council of Churches, of which the United Methodist Church is a part.
+The New Interpreter’s Study Bible: New Revised Standard Version with the Apocrypha.This is the premier study Bible.
+The New Revised Standard Version (NRSV) is the translation that was sponsored by the National Council of Churches, of which the United Methodist Church is a part.
 It is arguably the best literal translation available.
 (ISBN-10: 0-687-27832-5)

 Other Recommended Books: